Deep Freezer Sound | 10 Hours | White Noise for Sleep & Relaxation

 Why Deeper Appliance Hum Can Work

 A low continuous hum can make silence feel less sharp and may soften small background interruptions.
-This page is meant for environmental comfort and background listening, not for medical or therapeutic claims.
+This page is meant for environmental comfort and background listening, not for health-related claims.

 The low mechanical hum and cooling resonance provide a dense continuous noise profile often associated with appliance ambience used for relaxation and sleep masking.